Journal Paper printables

-Although there is a misconception about using dot grid for bullet journaling, because the bullet actually refers to the bullet journal key and not the paper style, it still one of the most popular paper used by bujo enthusiasts.
+Although there is a misconception about using dot grid for bullet journaling, because the bullet actually refers to the bullet journal key and not the paper style, it is still one of the most popular papers used by bujo enthusiasts.

-And the reason is quite simple; the lack of lines give more flexibility for both writing and decorating.
+And the reason is quite simple; the lack of lines gives more flexibility for both writing and decorating.

 In terms of helping you with the bujo system, I am not quite sure it is relevant though.
 A graph paper is actually just as good when it comes to adding the keys and signifiers in my opinion.
 In fact, the ready-made squares make it so simple for tracking and list checking.

 The dots or the graph squares are normally smaller and closer together in height than the ruled paper is in general.
 So this I would say would work better for people with larger handwriting.

-But again this is a personal choice and there is no write or wrong, many also use totally blank paper for journaling.
+But again this is a personal choice and there is no right or wrong, many also use totally blank paper for journaling.

 How to resize the printable journal paper

 The pages are offered in Letter size or A4 size, which are the most commonly used for printers.
 However, if you want to shrink it to another smaller size, such as A5 or B6 notebook size, you can do so by following this quick tutorial.

-I use an HP printer with my desktop so the tutorial follow the steps on this printer, depending on your printer these steps may vary.
-You need to find where you can adjust paper size on the pop up box when printing.
+I use an HP printer with my desktop so the tutorial follows the steps on this printer, depending on your printer these steps may vary.
+You need to find where you can adjust the paper size on the pop-up box when printing.

 Download the PDF files.
 Once you receive your email you can open and download the files in your preferred size and type of paper.

 Click on File and then on Print to display the print preview pop-up box.

 On the pop-up box go to properties.

-Ffind the paper/quality tab and chose your paper size from the drop down menu.
+Find the paper/quality tab and choose your paper size from the drop-down menu.